Doesn’t the idea of showing up first in Google for important searches sound wonderful?

 Again, Google loves content.
 Without it, your SEO consultant will have nothing to tweak and rank in search engines.

 Before a client hires me, I ask that they have written and posted at least 10 blog posts.
 Ideally, some of these would be featured weddings they’ve worked on and some of them would be helpful advice articles and how-to’s.
+Here are a few blog post ideas.

 A quality website on WordPress, Squarespace, or Showit